Abandoned & Little-Known Airfields:

 A Ford Tri-Motor is visible inside the hangar in the lower photo.

-A 1932 aerial view looking northeast Washington Hoover (U.S. Bureau of Public Roads Photographs collection from the National Archives).
+A 1932 aerial view looking northeast at Washington Hoover Airport (U.S. Bureau of Public Roads Photographs collection from the National Archives).

 The terminal is at the center foreground, with the hangar behind it.